Top Ten Tips Disclaimer

 In an unemployment claim situation, a former employee of a PEO is subject to potential disqualification for voluntarily leaving work if he or she was subject to a policy requiring the employee to contact the PEO after a work separation, but such a disqualification requires the PEO to prove that the employee was given written notice of such a requirement at the time of the work separation by either the client company or the PEO (see Section 207.045(i) of the Texas Labor Code).

 "Payrolling" Top of Page

-With payrolling, a client company sometimes attempts to escape the obligations of an employer by assigning its employees to an outside entity known as a payrolling company for payroll purposes only - the payrolling company, though, does not act as an employer in any other way.
+With payrolling, a client company sometimes attempts to escape the unemployment tax obligations of an employer by assigning its employees to an outside entity known as a payrolling company for payroll purposes only - the payrolling company, though, does not act as an employer in any other way.